Hi, I'm really pleased to meet you

 I worked with Parentline (now Family Lives) for many years supporting parents by listening and signposting to other organisations where appropriate.

 In addition to my counselling work with children in primary and secondary schools, I also worked as a counsellor for several years at a women’s centre, where issues around domestic violence, rape and sexual abuse were common.
-I still work in a Secondary School one day a week and for another organisation supporting those affected by serious road traffic incidents, involving sudden violent loss, bereavement, trauma, life changing injuries, and those who may be facing legal charges as a result of the incident.
-I will continue to volunteer in these roles as long as I can as I believe it is important to ensure that counselling is available to all.
+I still work voluntarily with an organisation supporting those affected by serious road traffic incidents, involving sudden violent loss, bereavement, trauma, life-changing injuries, and those who may be facing legal charges as a result of the incident.
+I will continue to volunteer as long as I can as I believe it is important to ensure that counselling is available to all.
 I do not currently work with children in my private practice.

 Listen By Ralph Roughton M.D.